-Distractions that have been found to cause problems are;
+Distractions that have been found to cause problems are:

-- (a) preoccupation with situations inside or outside the cockpit, - (b) manoeuvring to avoid other traffic, - (c) manoeuvring to clear obstacles during take-off, approach or landing.
+- (a) preoccupation with situations inside or outside the cockpit - (b) manoeuvring to avoid other traffic - (c) manoeuvring to clear obstacles during take-off or landing.

 To strengthen this area of pilot training and evaluation the flight examiner/instructor will provide realistic distractions throughout the flight.
-Some examples of distractions that may be used to evaluate the candidate's ability to divide attention while maintaining safe flight are;
+Some examples of distractions that may be used to evaluate the candidate's ability to divide attention while maintaining safe flight are:

-- (a) simulating engine failure, - (b) questioning by the flight examiner or instructor, - (c) general conversation, typical of a curious passenger, - (d) minor caution light activation.
+- (a) simulating engine failure, - (b) general conversation, typical of a curious passenger, - (c) identifying features or objects on the ground, - (d) questioning by the flight examiner or instructor, - (e) minor caution light activation.